 We act as a specialist resource for the local area, providing training and support to schools, professionals and families, sharing expertise and good practice and responding to requests for support and advice.
 We work in partnership with other agencies including social care and health, particularly in relation to transition planning and ensuring successful outcomes and pathways for our young people.
 Details of this can be found in the document “Knowing our School”.

 Our curriculum focuses on outcomes and destinations, supporting young people into adulthood with consistently high expectations.
 This includes skills for independent living, community access, social inclusion, employability and preparation for higher and further education.
-Our established partnerships with both the Royal Oldham Hospital and the MMU provide opportunities for students to access relevant, challenging and aspirational work placements via our Bridging the Gap (BTG) project.
+Our established partnerships with both the Royal Oldham Hospital and Manchester Metropolitan University provide opportunities for students to access relevant, challenging and aspirational work placements via our Bridging the Gap (BTG) project.

-There is access to a range of new technologies, such as iPad, iPod, interactive whiteboards and 4D technologies.
+There is access to a range of new technologies, such as iPads, interactive whiteboards and 4D technologies.

 The school strongly promotes an empathic approach and the curriculum is designed to meet the diverse needs of all young people, overcoming potential barriers to learning, focusing on strengths and inclusive practice.